Consultation and engagement

 • That a submission must be highly technical and/or written by a lawyer - a submission can be made in plain language, it does not need to use fancy language or be written a lawyer or similar professional.

-• That the submission process is simply a box-ticking exercise - we review and analyse all feedback we receive and it plays an important role in decision making, along with advice from technical experts and other relevant evidence.
+• That the submission process is simply a box-ticking exercise - we review and analyse all feedback we receive, and it plays an important role in decision making, along with advice from technical experts and other relevant evidence.

 Will my feedback become public?